-Careers advice is given to students to help with choices of GCSE and A Level courses through assemblies, the electives programme, careers lessons (e.g. A Level taster lessons), the offer of Careers interviews with external providers, as well as through outside speakers and events, and through the availability of members of the Careers Department to speak to students every day.
-GCSE and A Level Options Evenings are run annually for the Second and Fifth Forms respectively.
+Careers advice is given to students to help with choices of GCSE and A Level courses through assemblies, the electives programme, careers lessons (e.g. A Level taster lessons), the offer of careers interviews with external providers, as well as through outside speakers and events, and through the availability of members of the Careers department to speak to students every day.
+GCSE and A Level options evenings are run annually for the Second and Fifth Forms respectively.

-All students in the school have access to the Careers Department and to the Careers Library.
-All students are welcome to attend Careers presentations from outside speakers, which take place at least every other week in the first two terms.
+All students in the school have access to the Careers department and to the Careers Library.
+All students are welcome to attend careers presentations from outside speakers,.
 Students in the Second Form and above are invited to the Higher Education/School Leaver Convention and Careers Conventions.

 Careers guidance is presented in an impartial way.
-Careers interviews are offered to all students in the Fifth and Lower Sixth Forms with external Careers providers.
-The Careers Department seeks to enable students to discover and access both university courses and other options at 18.
-This happens through Careers lessons, Careers talks and Careers evenings, as well as through the availability of one to one guidance.
+Careers interviews are offered to all students in the Fifth and Lower Sixth Forms with external careers providers.
+The Careers department seeks to enable students to discover and access both university courses and other options at 18.
+This happens through Careers lessons, Careers talks and careers evenings, as well as through the availability of one to one guidance.
 Students are also kept informed of courses and taster days, one example being emails sent by the Economics and Politics departments to Fifth Form students to insight interest in these A Level subjects.

 In addition, there is an ever-evolving RGS Higher Education website for all mobile platforms on http://careers.reigategrammar.org/.
-There is a UCAS module within the Henry Smith Programme, which seeks to help students make university choices or seek alternative post 18 options and to start work on their personal statements or CVs.
+There is a UCAS module within the Henry Smith Studies programme, which seeks to help students make university choices or seek alternative post 18 options and to start work on their personal statements or CVs.
 The first half term within the 7Plus programme is given over to helping students with applications, as well as interview and assessment test preparation.
 We take trips to visit universities and invite former students to RGS to offer advice to students about their time at university.